-In his study of human development, Marshall McLuhan asserts that the world has become a 'global village' and human beings are social animals (Volkmer, 2003).
-The oneness of the globe through social media gives the opportunity to people to interact amongst themselves.
-The most commonly used social media networks include Facebook, Twitter, Instagram and WhatsApp.

-In addition to the idea of social media as a resource, the new technologies also serve as communication channels, through which potential protesters are targeted by 'recruitment agents' who inform them of upcoming protest events and encourage their participation (Royster, 2005).
+It is very empirical that the objectives of the findings are run under a litmus test.
+Therefore, the paper adopts a desktop approach by using secondary data from peer review journals, articles, reports, books, websites inter ali a for the purpose of conceptualizing the implications of social media use on Africa's development.
+The purpose of using the secondary data stated in the methodology is because, they present past literature and findings of social media use on the continent's development.
+Further, it gives an overview of various happenstances of social media and its impact on Africa's development for the purpose of detailed analysis of the subject matter.
+(Volkmer, 2003).
+The oneness of the globe through social media gives the opportunity to people to interact amongst In addition to the idea of social media as a resource, the new technologies also serve as communication channels, through which potential protesters are targeted by 'recruitment agents' who inform them of upcoming protest events and encourage their participation (Royster, 2005).
 The most infuriated and risk-acceptant citizen will not be able to participate in an anti-government demonstration if the individual is not well informed about such an event.
-The likelihood of a person becoming mobilized increases with their network 'embeddedness' and movement leaders can use such embededness to help recruit larger numbers of participants.
+The likelihood of a person becoming mobilized increases with their network 'embeddedness' and movement leaders can use such embeddedness to help recruit larger numbers of participants.
 Overlapping memberships allow information about upcoming protest events to travel beyond the boundaries of a network of hard-core activists and 'spill over' to networks of less-engaged citizens.